jrhorn424/sharing/README.md

 This application consists of Projects that belong to Users.

-Users are able to share their Projects with other Users.
+After completing the exercises, Users should be able to share their Projects with other Users.
+Users should be able to follow other users as well.

 ## Exercise 1 - Model testing